Id Kah Mosque: Recent developments

 The mosque entrance in 2015, with the removed plaque visible above the doors.

 On 30 July 2014, the imam of the mosque at the time, Jume Tahir, was stabbed to death by extremists shortly after attending morning prayers.
 His unknown successor was jailed for 15 years by the Chinese authorities in 2017, having been accused of spreading extremism.

 Radio Free Asia reported in 2018 that a plaque containing Quranic scriptures, which had long hung outside the front entrance of the mosque, had been removed by authorities.
 Turghunjan Alawudun of the World Uyghur Congress said that the move was "one aspect of the Chinese regime’s evil policies meant to eliminate the Islamic faith among Uyghurs, to eliminate Uyghur faith, literary works, and language."
 In May 2020, Radio Free Asia again reported on the removal of the plaque.

 The mosque's current imam, Memet Jume, said in a 2021 interview with the Associated Press that the number of worshippers attending Friday prayers at the mosque had dropped to between 800 and 900 in 2021.
 He attributed the drop to "a natural shift in values", rather than Chinese government policies.

 The Independent and The Globe and Mail have reported that the Id Kah Mosque has been transformed from a working mosque into a tourist attraction.
 Since 2016, it has been mostly closed to worshipers, opening only on select holy days to small groups of elderly adherents.
 Henryk Szadziewski from the US-based Uyghur Human Rights Project told Radio Free Asia that while the mosque remains standing, "its disappearance would cause outrage given its importance.
 The significance of its existence to the Chinese authorities is to demonstrate to the world observance of Uyghurs' religious freedoms."
 According to Uyghur imam Ali Akbar Dumallah, who fled China in 2012, scenes of small groups of people praying at the Id Kah and other mosques are staged by the government for visitors.
 According to the World Uyghur Congress, a mass celebration that took place outside Id Kah Mosque during the 2021 celebration Eid al-Fitr was staged as part of a propaganda facade by Chinese authorities to attempt to falsely portray Xinjiang as a region with strong religious freedom and to whitewash its religious repression in the region.
-As of March 2023, the mosque remained closed for worship, although it is open to tourists.